Ecobee4 Smart Thermostat hands-on

 It has a refined, modern look, but it wouldn’t be out of place in more traditional homes.

-The big, new feature packed into the device is a microphone and speaker so the thermostat can access Amazon’s Alexa and Google Assistant.
+One feature packed into the device is a microphone and speaker so the thermostat can access Amazon’s Alexa and Google Assistant.
 In repeat and prolonged testing (within earshot of an Amazon Echo speaker, no less), Alexa did her job very well.
 Despite being situated in a hallway between the kitchen, a bedroom, and a bathroom, she heard every request sent its way and relayed the response with crisp, clear sound.
+In addition, the Ecobee4 now works with Alexa Announcements, meaning that you can say, “Alexa, announce that it’s time for homework,” and the Ecobee4 will serve as a speaker that announces that information along with your other Amazon Echo speakers.
 We have yet to test the device with Google Assistant, but hope to do so soon.

 The Ecobee4 is a thermostat with a speaker stamped into its backside, but temper your expectations on cranking out high-quality-sounding music.
 For listening to podcasts, news updates, controlling smart home gear, or asking random questions, however, it works great with two exceptions.
 First, you can’t change its wake word from “Alexa” (a bummer if you’ve got a family member with that name).
 The second is that the voice assistant, oddly, doesn’t control the thermostat very well.
 This isn’t necessarily Ecobee’s fault.
 These are early days for voice-controlled hardware in general, and asking Alexa to control the lights or other smart home devices is spotty and requires the user to know the exact string of words to ask — and even then, there’s no guarantees it will do the job.
 For instance, we can ask Alexa what the temperature is in the bedroom, and the Ecobee4 will link up with the remote sensor and relay the information without a hitch.
 But if we ask the same question about the kids’ room, the reply is “Kids’ room doesn’t support that.”

 The Ecobee4 is also Apple HomeKit compatible, a feature that, in theory, we love.
 But the reality is that we only had our Ecobee3 connected to it for a matter of weeks before it somehow lost its connection to the home network.
-We honestly didn’t bother connecting the Ecobee4 to it, because if it works as well as it used to (which is about how well the Alexa integration works) there’s little point.
+We honestly didn’t bother connecting the Ecobee4 to it, because if it works as well as it used to, there’s little point.
 However, it’s worth noting that Apple is making changes to HomeKit all the time, and maybe the Ecobee4’s iOS compatibility will be a worthwhile feature down the line.
 We do like this thermostat for the ways that it is future-proofed, even if they don’t work particularly well together now.